 There is no accommodation immediately next to Wadi Shab.
 The closest town which has hotels is Sur (a 40-minute drive down South).

 If you are planning on visiting the Wahiba Sands and Wadi Bani Khalid on your Oman trip, the best is to stay in Sur.

 Alternatively, you can visit Wadi Shab on a day trip from Muscat.

 - Sur Grand Hotel– The best rated in the area, 6 KM from the center of Sur featuring nice beach views directly from the window!

 - Sur Plaza Hotel– we stayed here-another decent option for the area with old-school film vibes, clean and spacious rooms.
 Hotel is located inland, but has a pool for those who want to refresh on a hot day.
-Food served at a restaurant was average though.
+The food served at a restaurant was average though.

-- Al Bustan Palace –stunning coastline set against Hajar mountains, dreamy pools, a stretch of private beach- great for ramantic getaways and best beach front views.
+- Al Bustan Palace -stunning coastline set against Hajar mountains, dreamy pools, a stretch of private beach- great for romantic getaways and best beachfront views.

 - Fort Guesthouse– superb location at the beachfront of Muttrah corniche and Fort, features a lovely terrace and humble Omani style accommodation, rated 9.4 out of 10 by travellers.

 I hope you found this guide to Wadi Shab, Oman useful.
 If you have any questions or comments, please feel free to get in touch.